 The Disney Junior characters only appear at breakfast, but lunch and dinner have some great buffet options as well called the Minnie’s Seasonal Dine option.
 Lunch and dinner buffet options include couscous salad, seared salmon, mushroom risotto, pork belly, peel-and-eat shrimp, herbed chicken, and crispy tofu.
 Cocktails, wine, and beer options are available for an extra cost.
 Lunch and dinner buffet costs $38 per child and $59 per adult.
 As with all of the dining options within the parks, be sure to have a park pass reservation on the day of your visit to the park restaurant.

 Boma is located in Disney’s Animal Kingdom Lodge.
 This incredible restaurant, inspired by African and Asian flavors, offers both breakfast and dinner buffet options.
-Boma is another popular dining spot, so be sure to snag a dining reservation at your 60 days prior to your visit mark.
+Boma is another popular dining spot, so be sure to snag a dining reservation.
 The Kenyan coffee is one of my favorite coffees on Disney property!

 The breakfast buffet at Boma includes pretty traditional options including muffins, waffles, bacon, sausage, ham, turkey bobotie, cinnamon rolls, pancakes, breakfast potatoes, bread pudding, oatmeal, omelets, and sticky buns.
 Pricing for breakfast is $21 per child and $35 per adult.